simmel-project/nus-link/README.md

 "right") to derive the base sampling rate of the ICS-43434.
-Note that the ICS-43434 *requires* a 32-clock sample period with stereo framing for proper operation, due to the way its internal digital filters are set up, even though we only recover 16 bits of data on a mono channel.
-Also note that 32-clock sample periods are acutally not directly supported by the NRF52833 hardware; we emulate the LRCLK using a phase-locked PWM signal mapped to the pin (more details in the demodulator README).
+Note that the ICS-43434 *requires* a 32-clock sample period with stereo framing for proper operation, due to the way its internal digital filters are set up, even though we data on a mono channel.
+Also note that 32-clock sample periods are acutally not directly supported by the NRF52833 hardware; we emulate the LRCLK using a phase-locked PWM signal mapped to the pin (more details in the demodulator README) and perform byteswapping in software.

 A `1` or `0` symbol is represented by 32 cycles of the 20833Hz
 carrier.
 Thus the baud rate is 20833Hz / 32 = 651.0417 symbols per